CBL-UCF/CBL-UCF.github.io/pages/01People.md

 ---
 <img style="float: right;" src="../../assets/img/people/Kylie.jpeg" width="40%" height="40%">

 <div style="text-align: justify"> Kylie joined a research project utilizing TensorFlow in order to apply machine learning to the segmentation of MR Images.
-Her work resulted in a conference paper published in the proceedings of FIMH 2021 ([link](https://link.springer.com/chapter/10.1007/978-3-030-78710-3_13)). </div>
+Her work resulted in a conference paper published in the proceedings of FIMH 2021 (<a href="[url](https://link.springer.com/chapter/10.1007/978-3-030-78710-3_13)"> link</a>). </div>

 <br />
 <br />